Hostile Takeover

 More to the point of the original question, why is Uzi just a monologue floating in the void?
 No sensory input, no movement, she can’t even roll her eyes or groan.

 Now that she realized, this was really freaky.
-Sure, she didn’t at all like being backed to the wall, left at the murder drone’s mercy, all weak and helpless.
+Sure, she didn’t like being backed to the wall, left at the murder drone’s mercy, all weak and helpless.
 But at least she could struggle.

 Was she dead?
 No wait, that’s stupid.